gadicc/meteor-famous-views/packages/famous-components/README.md

 `famousCmp.dataFromTpl` or `famousCmp.dataFromCmp` will help you retrieve the compView from descendent template instances.

+Don't forget, components are fully coupled to the render tree.
+If you have a template with `translate="100,100"`, that has a child template with `translate="50,50"`, the final template's surfcace will be translated to `[150,150]` which of course is very useful.

 Final note, there is currently no final/published API for Components.
 The internals of this code will definitely change, but the API we expose should remain the same.
 Internally, we are doing some things in a less-than-ideal way to get access to